DavidOrchard/todo-jersey/README.md

 - the update index responses with "added":true, but the Index.getSucceeded() checks for status, always generating an NPE.

 This churn is evident in the 0.1.0 library that commented out the check for status and acknowledged and then the 0.1.1 added part of the check back in.

+** TODO **

+- Deal with search service down or network errors (and test)
+- Move messageInterpolator out of TodoResource
+- Move storage type check out of storage service to allow tests for in memory and mongo
+- clean up commented out code